aspose-words/Aspose.Words-Documentation/java/developer-guide/rendering/rendering-shapes-separately-from-a-document/_index.md

 The [Shape](https://apireference.aspose.com/words/java/com.aspose.words/Shape) class represents objects in the drawing layer, such as an AutoShape, text box, freeform, OLE object, ActiveX control, or a picture.
 Using the **Shape** class, you can create or modify shapes in a Microsoft Word document.
 An important property of a shape is its [ShapeType](https://apireference.aspose.com/words/java/com.aspose.words/ShapeType).
 Shapes of different types can have different capabilities in a Word document.
 For example, only images and OLE shapes can have images inside them while most of the shapes can have text only.

-The following example demonstrates how to render a Shape image to a JPEG image separately from the document and save it to the disk:
+The following example shows how to render a Shape image to a JPEG image separately from the document and save it to the disk:

 {{< gist "aspose-words-gists" "827e71ccc0b8516a3cfe247b86ce6d4e" "Examples-src-main-java-com-aspose-words-examples-rendering_printing-RenderShapes-RenderShapeImage.java" >}}